Rashmini/Ride-Fare-Classification/README.md

 # Ride-Fare-Classification
-This is to predict whether the fare is correct or incorrect.
+The objective of this project is to train a classification model based on a sample of ride data of a ride-hailing company to predict whether the fare is correct or incorrect.